apify/browser-pool/README.md

 ## Launching multiple browsers
 The basic example shows how to launch a single browser, but the purpose of Browser Pool is to launch many browsers.
-This is done automatically in the background simply by providing the relevant plugins and calling `browserPool.newPage()`.
+This is done automatically in the background.
+You only need to provide the relevant plugins and call `browserPool.newPage()`.

 ```js